asadovka/cyb_web2/docs/Principles.md

 - Focusing on developers and Metamask users
 - Developing in terms of web 3.0 principles
 - Full tokenization of economy processes (valuation, transfering data)
-- Collect feedback and create analytics with use of instruments that aviod collect personal data